gholdman1/gholdman1.github.io/_pages/about.md

 Graphene
 ------

 Any useful tunable thermal emitter must incorporate a material that changes the ay it interacts with light.
 Graphene is a prime example of such a material.
 The "optical conductivity" of graphene (another way of saying "the response of electrons in graphene to light") can be changed simply by hooking up a few wires and turning on a voltage.
+Moreover, this change mainly occurs in the mid-infrared region.

 Past Research
 ======